 I don’t like to buy a lot of souvenirs.
 I usually end up finding one thing that I find really beautiful and then I spend the rest of the vacation looking for the perfect one to take home.

-On this particular trip, we were going to Mexico and Guatemala and the souvenir I was excited about getting was a bed covering.
+On this particular trip, which was actually a ‘honeyfunded’ adventure, we were going to Mexico and Guatemala and the souvenir I was excited about getting was a bed covering.

 They have some incredibly gorgeous fabrics in Guatemala and I ended up getting a golden yellow sheet that practically glowed.